-It can sometimes be convenient to log the information to a file where you can easily inspect it.
+It can sometimes be convenient to log the information to a file where you can easily inspect it, see Log File dialog box, page 86.
 The two main advantages are:

 - The file can be opened in another tool, for instance an editor, so you can navigate and search within the file for particularly interesting parts - The file provides history about how you have controlled the execution, for instance, which breakpoints that have been triggered etc.